-(1) The hearing shall be conducted by, and shall be under the control of, the presiding officer.
-The presiding officer shall be the Executive Dean or the Dean's designee.

-(2) At the discretion of the presiding officer, the hearing shall be conducted in the following manner:

-(a) Statement and evidence of University officials or employes in support of the University's action;

-(b) Statement and evidence of the affected person disputing University action;

-(c) Rebuttal testimony.

-(3) The presiding officer and the affected parties and the University or its attorneys shall have the right to question or examine or cross examine any witnesses.

-(4) The hearing may be continued with recesses as determined by the presiding officer.

-(5) The presiding officer may set reasonable time limits for oral presentation and may exclude or limit cumulative, repetitious, or immaterial matter.

-(6) Exhibits shall be marked and the markings shall identify

-the person offering the exhibits.
-The exhibits shall be preserved by the University as part of the record of the proceedings.

-(7) A verbatim oral, written, or mechanical record shall be made of all motions, rulings, and testimony.
+- (1) The hearing shall be conducted by, and shall be under the control of, the presiding officer.
+The presiding officer shall be the Executive Dean or the Dean's designee. - (2) At the discretion of the presiding officer, the hearing shall be conducted in the following manner: - (a) Statement and evidence of University officials or employes in support of the University's action; - (b) Statement and evidence of the affected person disputing University action; - (c) Rebuttal testimony. - (3) The presiding officer and the affected parties and the University or its attorneys shall have the right to question or examine or cross examine any witnesses. - (4) The hearing may be continued with recesses as determined by the presiding officer. - (5) The presiding officer may set reasonable time limits for oral presentation and may exclude or limit cumulative, repetitious, or immaterial matter. - (6) Exhibits shall be marked and the markings shall identify the person offering the exhibits.
+The exhibits shall be preserved by the University as part of the record of the proceedings. - (7) A verbatim oral, written, or mechanical record shall be made of all motions, rulings, and testimony.
 The record need not be transcribed unless requested for purposes of rehearing or court review.
 The University may charge the party requesting transcription the cost of a copy of transcription, unless the party files an appropriate affidavit of indigency.
-However, upon petition, a court having jurisdiction to review under ORS 183.480 may reduce or eliminate the charge interest would be determined by review of the order of the University.
+However, upon petition, a court having jurisdiction to review under ORS 183.480 may reduce or eliminate the charge upon finding that it is equitable to do so, or that matters of general interest would be determined by review of the order of the University.

-Hist.: UOO 18(Temp), f. & ef.
-2-5-76; UOO 19, f. & ef.
-4-27-76; UOO 1-1978(Temp), f. & ef.
+Hist.: UOO 18(Temp), f. & cert. ef.
+2-5-76; UOO 19, f. & cert. ef.
+4-27-76; UOO 1-1978(Temp), f. & cert. ef.
 4-5-78; UOO 2-1978, f.
 6-19-78, ef.
 6-20-78